Interesting Facts about Nanotechnology - History, Examples, and Applications

 Researchers at MIT are working to come up with nanoparticles to deliver vaccines.
 Another research aims at developing nanoparticles to prevent the reproduction of viruses in a patient’s blood.

-Research is still going on to develop effective methods to control and treat diseases in the field of medicine.
+Research in nanotechnology is being conducted on a large scale to develop effective methods to control and treat diseases in the field of medicine.

 Field of Electronics